StuffJackMakes/sq-playtest/README.md

 Multiplayer online playtest environment for a simple card game

 TODO
-- Make discard pile visible
+- Discard cards double-coutned on reset
+- Make deck reset button (clears all cards and re-loads the deck)
 - Test out that card counts remain consistent